kostamat011/MicroJavaCompiler/README.md

 # MicroJava compiler

 Goal of this project was implementation of compiler for MicroJava.
-This project was for course Compiler Construction 1.
+This project was assignment for course Compiler Construction 1.

 ## Compiler parts